 - 600 BC – The Ayurvedic treatise, written by Sushruta Samhita, cites cannabis as a cure for leprosy.

-- 200 BC – Cannabis was used in ancient Greece to cure inflammation.
+- 200 BC – Cannabis was used in ancient Greece for inflammation.

 - 1 AD – In the Pen Ts’ao Ching, a Chinese book of medicines, cannabis is mentioned as a cure for over 100 ailments.